Cryptocurrency Financial Advisors

 Something few understood 10 years ago but is now the backbone of the user experience for almost all genres of games.
 The rise in this in-game necessity has led to many companies attempting to reinvent the ways in which gamers spend money on improved digital experiences and accrue in-game value over their playtime.
 We have seen the rise of pay-to-win models, skin collecting for different in-game cosmetic upgrades, loot chest variations, the ‘premium in-game currency’ system, and more.

-There have been many attempts at creating an ecosystem where users are not just incentivized to spend the in-game currencies acquired through purchasing or progression, these have shown promise in differentiated business models.
-This is where companies in the web3 space can begin to differentiate themselves through player owned assets.
-This has been the façade of the gaming ecosystem since its’ inception.
+There have been many attempts at creating an ecosystem where users are not just incentivized to spend the in-game currencies acquired through purchasing or progression; these have shown promise in differentiated business models.
+This is where companies in the Web3 gaming economies can begin to differentiate themselves through player-owned assets.
+This has been the façade of the gaming ecosystem since its inception.
 Players earn and acquire items and cosmetic upgrades through natural game progression and purchases, but the reality is much darker than it seems.
 There is NO delegation of ownership for these items.
-They remain under authority of the company that issued you permission to use them in a controlled environment under their rules.
-At any time they have the ability to refuse access to the items, servers or wider game without warning or explanation.
-This is why the evolution in the web3 space is important.
+They remain under the authority of the company that issued you permission to use them in a controlled environment under their rules.
+At any time, they have the ability to refuse access to the items, servers, or wider game without warning or explanation.
+This is why the evolution in the Web3 gaming economies is important.
 True ownership and free market access with dynamic utilities.

 Call of Duty approach to getting gamers to spend money on non-tradable cosmetic assets.